 In Figure 1 are shown the acoustical characteristics of the common railroad air horns, the orientation of train and vehicles in a set of relatively high speed encounters, such that the motor vehicles shown would have a reasonable stopping distance to the point and instant of train passage at a crossing.
-Table 2 lists the required noise levels at vehicles travelling at various speeds (exterior background noise assumed dominated by running noise of vehicle) to gain the attention of the drivers; the 50% attention column nearly corresponds to the average situation today.
+Table 2 lists the required noise levels at vehicles travelling at various speeds (exterior background noise assumed dominated by running noise of vehicle) to gain the attention of the drivers; the 50% attention column nearly corresponds to the average and a start of the second and the second and and and and the second situation today.
 To alert 98% of the drivers at (B) it would be necessary to increase the sound levels by about 30 dB, resulting in a level at 100 feet abreast of the locomotive of about 130 dB.